 The term CRUD first appeared in James Martin’s book ‘Managing the Database Environment.’
 Since then, this term has become popular.
 In this article, we’re going to explore the CRUD operation in terms of SQL Server because the operation syntax can differ from other relational and NoSQL databases.

-The main idea of relational databases is that data is stored in tables.
-In addition, this table data can be read, inserted, deleted or edited by the CRUD operations.
-So CRUD operation is basically used to manipulate table data.
+The main idea of relational databases is storing data in tables.
+The table data can be read, inserted, deleted.
+This way, CRUD operations manipulate the table data.

-In some approaches, the create table statements are involved in the CREATE operation of the CRUD concept, but as for me, this operation belongs to the DDL (Data Definition Language) statements.
-As I already noted above, at first we need to create a data table to perform the CRUD operations.
-Now, we will create a table and this table will contain only three columns: the first column will store country names, the second will store continent of these countries and the last column will store the population of these countries.
-The following image illustrates the column names and data types of this table.
+To illustrate the CRUD operations, we need a data table.
+Let’s create one.
+It will contain only three columns.
+The first column will store country names, the second will store the continent of these countries and the last column will store the population of these countries.
 We can create this table with help of the T-SQL statement and entitle it as TblCountry.

 CREATE TABLE [dbo].[TblCountry] ( [CountryName] VARCHAR(50), [ContinentNames] VARCHAR(50) NULL, [CountryPopulation] BIGINT NULL )

 Now, let us review the CRUD operations performed on the TblCountry table.

 C – CREATE